phpmyadmin/phpmyadmin/docs/config.rst

     :type: string or false
     :default: ``''``

-    .. versionadded:: 3.3.x

-    Since release 3.3.x a tracking mechanism is available.
-It helps you to track every :term:`SQL` command which is
+    A tracking mechanism is available which can track every :term:`SQL` command which is
     executed by phpMyAdmin.
 The mechanism supports logging of data manipulation and data definition statements.
 After enabling it you can